 Vice-President of the Board

 Marc Otte was appointed Vice-President of the Board of the European Institute of Peace on 5 May 2014.
-He was the European Union's Special Representative to the Middle East peace process from 14 July 2003 to 28 February 2011.
+He is currently Belgian Special Envoy for Syria and was the European Union's Special Representative to the Middle East peace process from 14 July 2003 to 28 February 2011.
 Mr Otte holds an MA in Political and Social Sciences, from the University of Leuven, 1969, and did post-graduate work at the University's Institute for Developing Countries.
 Afterwards he taught in the Democratic Republic of the Congo, where he later served in the embassy.
 Over the following few decades he held various positions in the Belgian Foreign Affairs Service, including Consul General in Los Angeles (1988–1992) and Ambassador to Israel (1992–96).
-He is the current Director General of EGMONT - The Royal Institute for International Relations based in Brussels.
+He is a Senior Associate Fellow of EGMONT - The Royal Institute for International Relations based in Brussels.

 Staffan de Mistura

 President of EIP’s Board of Governors (2014-2016)

 Staffan de Mistura was President of the Board of Governors of the European Institute of Peace between 2014 and 2016.
 Staffan de Mistura is a long-serving Italian-Swedish diplomat.
 After a 40-year career in various UN agencies, he served as deputy Foreign Minister in the Italian Government headed by Mario Monti.
 Mr de Mistura's previous UN posts have included that of Special Representative of the Secretary-General in Iraq (2007–2009) and Afghanistan (2010–2011) and currently Syria.
 Personal Representative of the Secretary-General for Southern Lebanon (2001–2004), and Director of the UN Information Centre in Rome (2000–2001).